borowka-obs/hevelius-backend/README.md

   tasks to Pix or at least export/import data in a format that's compatible with PixInsight.
 - **Command line iterface**: Currently Hevelius has a command line interface written in `python`.
 A Rest API and gui front-end is planned, but currently not a priority.
+- **Ability to search based on distance**.
+Implemented proper Haversine formula.

 ## Documentation